leightonnnnn/RockPS/README.md

 # RockPS

-Attempt to recreate the game of Rock, Paper, Scissors
+Attempting to recreate the game of Rock, Paper, Scissors